jameskolean/gatsby-jameskolean-tech/_data/post/2020-10-29-kubernetes-what-why-how.md

 thumbnail: /assets/server-racks-unsplash.jpg
 ---

 It's finally time to make a few notes on Kubernetes.
 We have already looked at Docker and Docker Compose, so we can use that knowledge to explore what Kubernetes is.
 If you want a great YouTube resource to get started, you should check out [Docker and Kubernetes Tutorial](https://www.youtube.com/watch?v=bhBSlnQcq2k).
 I will be pulling examples from that tutorial.
-The first two-thirds is all about Docker, and the last third is Kubernetes making an excellent introduction tutorial.
-Just subscribe to [TechWorld with Nana](https://www.youtube.com/channel/UCdngmbVKX1Tgre699-XLlUA) she produces fantastic content.
+The first two-thirds is all about Docker, and the last third is Kubernetes.
+It's an excellent introduction tutorial.
+You should subscribe to [TechWorld with Nana](https://www.youtube.com/channel/UCdngmbVKX1Tgre699-XLlUA) she produces fantastic content.

 # What is it?

+from kubernetes.io

 _Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available._

-> kubernetes.io

 Rember how we used Docker Compose to launch multiple Docker instances.
 For example, we created a Docker Compose file that launched a single web server, connected it to an API server, and connected that to a MongoDB instance?
 Kubernetes performs a similar function but goes further.
 Kubernetes also manages scaling and failovers.
 It does this in a way that abstracts away vendor-specific implementations.

 # Why use Kubernetes?

-> _from kubernetes.io_
+from kubernetes.io

-Containers are a good way to bundle and run your applications.
+<i>Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
 Wouldn't it be easier if this behavior was handled by a system?
 That's how Kubernetes comes to the rescue!
 Kubernetes provides you with a framework to run distributed systems resiliently.
 It takes care of scaling and failover for your application, provides deployment patterns, and more.
 For example, Kubernetes can easily manage a canary deployment for your system.
 Kubernetes provides you with: